What duties are expected of me as a panel chair?

 How should I introduce my panel’s presenters to the audience?

-At the conference, you should plan to arrive at your presentation room at least 10 minutes early so that you can meet the other panelists and make sure you know how to pronounce their names, titles, etc. (The preceding panel should dismiss 15 minutes prior to the scheduled start of your panel.)
-Introductions should be brief.
+At the conference, you should plan to arrive at your presentation “room” at least 10 minutes early so that you can meet the other panelists and make sure you know how to pronounce their names, titles, etc. Introductions should be brief.
 Some chairs introduce all presenters at the start of the session, but we encourage you to introduce each presenter right before s/he speaks – to help audience members joining the session late to easily understand which presentation is underway at a given time.

 What do I do if a presenter does not show up?

-If the area’s Area Chair is attending the panel, ask him/her if the presenter previously emailed to cancel.
-If not, after the panel, let the area chair know (in person or by email) that the presenter did not attend.
-Please also inform conference staff at the registration desk, for our records.
+After the panel, let the area chair know (in person or by email) that the presenter did not attend.
+Please also inform Kathleen Lacey (firstname.lastname@example.org), for our records.

 Should the Q & A occur after each presentation or at the end of the session?